rickyleal5/iot/STEPS.md

 ```

 **Optional**
-Clear your ~/.bash_history if you typed in passwords in it
+Clear your ~/.bash_history if you typed sensitive data
 ```console
 bash ./tools/erase-bash-history.sh
 ```